Enemies Burnt the Dear House Down

-"Enemies burnt the dear house down" (Враги сожгли родную хату; Vragi sozhgli rodnyjy khatu) is a famous Russian song associated with the Great Patriotic War, based on a poem by Mikhail Isakovsky (1946).
+"Enemies Burnt the Dear House Down" (Враги сожгли родную хату) is a famous Russian song associated with the Great Patriotic War, based on a poem by Mikhail Isakovsky (1946).
 It depicts losses and sufferings of the war generation and devastation of the country during Nazi occupation.

 History

 Originally, the poem was written by Mikhail Isakovsky and published in a popular literature journal Znamya (1946, no.7).
 Impressed by the poems' lyrical strength, a distinguished poet and influential public person Aleksandr Tvardovsky advised composer Matvey Blanter to write music.
 Initially, Isakovsky was sceptical, but Blanter soon composed music that Isakovsky liked.
 The song was broadcast in the same year, performed by Vladimir Nechaev.
 However, some higher officials considered it too tragic and pessimistic and therefore forbade its public performances and broadcasting.
 People continued to perform the poem as a song on their own tune.

 In 1960, a famous singer Mark Bernes dared to perform it publicly at a concert in Moscow.
 The performance was met with a standing ovation.
 In 1965 it was performed on musical variety show "Goluboj Ogonyok" by a personal request of Marshal Vasily Chuikov.
 After that, it became extremely popular in the USSR.
 Listeners confessed in their letter to the broadcasting stations that song told them about their own traumatic returns to their destroyed houses and burnt settlements.
 As a contemporary researcher of that period of Soviet culture writes, "That a song so honest about death, grief, loneliness, and shattered hopes could be created, published (in Znamia in 1946), performed, and broadcast at all, in poem form or in song, speaks to the confidence that the wartime public expressions of the emotional costs of war could continue; the state's reaction shows that such confidence was not completely justified".

 The song could be perceived also had a hidden but recognizable opposition to the very idea of world revolution promoted by the official state ideology, on behalf of appreciation of private life.

 The song is highly regarded in Russia.
 It is acknowledged as an iconic description of the great losses and incredible personal tragedies of the World War Two.
 During the war, great territories were occupied by Nazis and eventually retaken by the Soviet Red army.
 The war caused enormous human losses and total destruction of thousands of towns and other settlements.